JakubGralinski/Cpp_projects/README.md

 4. **[ReducingAdjacentWhitespaces](ReducingAdjacentWhitespaces/)** - This repository contains a simple C++ function named reduceAdjacentWhitespaces designed to remove adjacent                                                                      whitespace characters from a given string, reducing them to a single whitespace character.
 The function,                                                                        defined in main.cpp, takes a string as input and iterates through it character by character, identifying                                                                        consecutive whitespace characters and replacing them with a single whitespace.
 This ensures that the                                                                             output string remains well-formatted and readable, eliminating unnecessary whitespace.

+5.4. **[Range Utilities](Range Utilities/)** - Range Utilities is a C++ library providing a collection of utility functions and algorithms for working with ranges.
+Partitioning: Partition a range into two sub-ranges based on a given predicate.
+Dropping Elements: Remove a specified number of elements from the beginning or end of a range.
+Flattening: Flatten a nested range into a single vector.

+Features
+Partitioning: Partition a range into two sub-ranges based on a given predicate.
+Dropping Elements: Remove a specified number of elements from the beginning or end of a range.
+Flattening: Flatten a nested range into a single vector.

 ## Usage

 To use any of the projects in this repository, follow these steps: